[Relevant document: Eighth Report of the Housing, Communities and Local Government Committee, Session 2017-19, Planning guidance on fracking, HC 767.]

 I am opposed to fracking, and the majority of my constituents are opposed to it.
 The majority of MPs who have spoken today also oppose it, largely because of the concerns expressed by their constituents.
 Can my hon.
 Friend reflect on the position that my constituents are in, given the approach that the Scottish Government have taken, compared with constituents of other colleagues across the House, given the approach that the UK Government are taking?

 Absolutely.
-I think that all of us who represent Scottish constituencies are pleased by the much more cautious, evidence-based approach that the Scottish Government have been taking to this, and I would hope that the UK Government could learn from their example.
+I think that all of us who represent Scottish constituencies are pleased by the much more cautious, evidence-based approach that the Scottish Government have been taking, and I would hope that the UK Government could learn from their example.

 Even if it were established that fracking could be done safely, and even if the considerable environmental impacts of the process could somehow be removed, no amount of regulation would prevent it from being a fresh new source of greenhouse gas emissions, and that is really not the way to go.
 One can disregard the evidence on climate change, deny its existence, look the other way and whistle a happy tune but, like all destructive diseases, the longer it is left, the harder it becomes to fight.
 Climate change is the biggest man-made crisis facing this planet—far bigger, even, than the bourach known as Brexit.
 The schoolchildren who took to the streets calling for action are right, and they deserve to be listened to.
 They are fed up with politicians carrying on as normal—people who are stuck in the past, but who have the power to rob them of their futures.